-< ZOWE\INSTANCE\DIR> is the directory where you set the instance directory to.
+<ZOWE\INSTANCE\DIR> is the directory where you set the instance directory to.
 This script starts ZWESVSTC for you so you do not have to log on to TSO and use SDSF.

-Option 2: Starting Zowe with a /s TSO command
+Option 2: Starting Zowe with the z/OS START command